sanjaydsetty/IRCTC-Migration-on-AWS/README.md

 # IRCTC Migration on AWS – Architecture Design

 ## Project Overview
-This project outlines a high-level architecture design for migrating the Indian Railway Catering and Tourism Corporation (IRCTC) platform from on-premise infrastructure to AWS Cloud.
-The project focuses on scalability, reliability, cost optimization, and secure infrastructure setup using AWS services such as EC2, RDS, Lambda, Route 53, CloudWatch, and more.
+This project was designed as part of our AWS Cloud Internship at F13 Technologies.
+It focuses on migrating the Indian Railway Catering and Tourism Corporation (IRCTC) platform to the AWS Cloud, improving performance, scalability, and cost-efficiency.
-I worked on this as part of my AWS Cloud Internship at F13 Technologies, in collaboration with my team.

 The migration aims to enhance:
 - System reliability